gogoprog/gengine-labyr/README.md

     source gengine/bin/activate

-Then go to a sample and run it
+Then go to src directory and run the game

     cd src/
     gengine-run